Given the unprecedented disruption to travel due to COVID 19 here are the things you need to know…

-- Is Portugal requiring a quarantine?– No. Portugal does not have a requirement that anyone does self isolation, unless you tested positive/have symptoms of COVID.
-All EU and UK citizens are freely admitted in Portugal, but Madeira and Azores require a negative test for entry.
-Non EU/UK visitors should consult the Portuguese foreign office regarding specific requirements/ restrictions.
+- Is Portugal requiring a quarantine?– Portugal does not have a requirement that anyone does self isolation, unless you tested positive/have symptoms of COVID or arrive from a country with more than 500 cases per 100 thousand people.
+All visitors should consult the Portuguese foreign office regarding specific requirements/ restrictions.
 Full information in English here

 - Can I get Travel Insurance covering COVID?
 Yes.
 PortugalTravelInsurance.com (a partnership between Turismo de Portugal and a private insurance company) sells a relatively inexpensive travel insurance that covers medical costs and stay extensions due to COVID.
 Other options may exist in your home country and will allow you to travel with confidence.